The shocking birth and amazing career of Guernica

 7. Estimates at the time were as high as 1,654 dead, but recent research suggests that the death toll was more likely to have been between 200 and 300 (Beevor, op cit, at 258).

-8. A film on Picasso’s emotional upheaval during the precise period when Guernica was being painted is scheduled to be released in May 2013.
-Entitled 33 Dias, it will be directed by Carlos Saura and will star Antonio Banderas and Gwyneth Paltrow.
+8. A film on Picasso’s emotional upheaval during the precise period when Guernica was being painted is scheduled to be released in 2014 or 2015.
+Entitled 33 Dias, it will be directed by Carlos Saura and is expected to star Antonio Banderas and Gwyneth Paltrow.

 9. Goya’s The Disasters of War sketches of 1810-20 are obvious predecessors.